iodigital-com/io-technology/data/blog/distributed-chat-system/system-components-communication-and-chat-api.md

 Now we need to start using the created conversation(s), right?
 After all, what's the point of having a conversation if we can't send any messages?
 Let's first add the missing functionality.

-We define first the new endpoint:
+We will define the new endpoint for posting a message:

 ```java
 @RestController